 Usage: Multiplication is useful when scaling numbers, such as calculating the total cost when buying multiple units of an item or determining the area of a rectangle (length × width).

-Division (/)

-Function: Division divides the first number by the second number, yielding the quotient.
+Division (/): Division divides the first number by the second number, yielding the quotient.

 Example in mathematics: